Queen Camilla of the United Kingdom

 Photo Credit – Hugo Burnand, Pool/Getty Images

 After her second marriage, Camilla automatically received the female counterparts of her husband’s titles, including Princess of Wales.
 However, because the title Princess of Wales is so strongly associated with the previous holder of that title, Diana, Princess of Wales, Camilla adopted the feminine form of her husband’s highest-ranking subsidiary title, Duke of Cornwall, so she was styled Her Royal Highness The Duchess of Cornwall.
 When in Scotland, she is known as The Duchess of Rothesay.
 Queen Elizabeth II granted the Duchess of Cornwall a Royal Coat of Arms soon after her marriage.
 In 2012, The Queen appointed the Duchess of Cornwall to the Royal Victorian Order, an honor made by the Sovereign in recognition of personal service.
-And in 2022, The Duchess was made a Royal Lady of the Order of the Garter – the most senior Order within the British Honours, given solely at the gift of the Sovereign.
+In 2022, The Duchess was made a Royal Lady of the Order of the Garter – the most senior Order within the British Honours, given solely at the gift of the Sovereign.

 Picture 007